saadicxc/blog/content/posts/post1.md

 ---
 title: "post1"
 <!-- date:  -->
-draft: true
+draft: false
 ---

 # post 1
 this is a sample post.
-god help me with it. help others. make me invisible and he is visible.

 this is list:
 - list item 1
 - item2
 - item3